sst/guide/_examples/how-to-add-jwt-authorization-with-auth0-to-a-serverless-api.md

 ## Conclusion

 And that's it!
-You've got a brand new serverless API authenticated with Auth0.
+You've got a brand new serverless API with a JWT authorizer using Auth0.
 A local development environment, to test and make changes.
 And it's deployed to production as well, so you can share it with your users.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!